-1. Matters relating to the status of financial instruments

-(1) Policy for handling financial instruments
+- 1. Matters relating to the status of financial instruments - (1) Policy for handling financial instruments borrowings from banks.

-The Group adopts a policy to limit its fund management to short-term deposits and similar instruments, and raise funds through borrowings from banks.
 For unique capital needs arising from large-scale M&A or similar events, we consider fund procurement methods including direct financing such as bond issues, on a case-by-case basis.
 In addition, we are utilizing Cash Management System (CMS) to achieve proper fund management.
 Our policy is to use derivatives to mitigate exchange-rate and interest-rate fluctuation risks, and refrain from engaging in speculative transactions.